simple-ee/mBMS/README.md

 stable as it has been running my 4kWh system for about 6 months and protecting the cells perfectly.

+The reason for making it a modular design is for easy upgradability and also, considering the current chip shortage, is to replace sections of the board in case there are no parts available.
+This will prevent the need to redo and re-layout of the entire design.

 I'm posting this design because I've learned a lot from other projects and feel this will help a lot of people and want to give back.
 Also smarter people than me could take this design and help optomize the code and design and make this a